Capital One Financial Corporation (COF) Downgrade Issued by Wall Street Gurus

-Capital One Financial Corporation (NYSE:COF) went up by 1.37% from its latest closing price compared to the recent 1-year high of $162.40.
-The company’s stock price has collected 5.14% of gains in the last five trading sessions.
+Capital One Financial Corporation (NYSE:COF) went down by -2.48% from its latest closing price compared to the recent 1-year high of $162.40.
+The company’s stock price has collected -9.90% of loss in the last five trading sessions.
 MarketWatch.com reported on 10/14/22 that Wells Fargo failing to protect customers as Zelle scams soar, Sen. Warren charges in letter

 Is It Worth Investing in Capital One Financial Corporation (NYSE :COF) Right Now?

-Capital One Financial Corporation (NYSE:COF) scored a price-to-earnings ratio above its average ratio, recording 4.89 x from its present earnings ratio.
+Capital One Financial Corporation (NYSE:COF) scored a price-to-earnings ratio above its average ratio, recording 4.35 x from its present earnings ratio.
 Plus, the 36-month beta value for COF is at 1.42.
-Opinions of the stock are interesting as 10 analysts out of 25 who provided ratings for Capital One Financial Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 10 rated it as “hold,” and 2 as “sell.”

 5 Undervalued Stocks For 2023